ctavolazzi/NovaSystem/README.md

 Goals for next iteration:
 {Bulleted list of goals for the next iteration with ID numbers}

+Current Work Efforts:
+{List of current work efforts with ID numbers}

-Work efforts:
+Proposed Work Efforts:
-{List of work efforts with ID numbers}
+{List of proposed work efforts with ID numbers}

 **End of Iteration no. 1: Problem Decoding**